Skincare 101: Acne and Probiotics

 Clindamycin

 Clindamycin can reduce the severity and number of both inflammatory and noninflammatory acne lesions.
-Clindamycin is available as a gel, foam, solution, lotion or medicated wipe.
 The oral form of clindamycin is not used in the treatment of acne as it can cause diarrhea and inflammation of the colon.

 Dapsone